AliAsafPolat/PersonalAgendaApp/README.md

 # Extended Calendar App
-This project is extended version of Calendar application.
-It has four extra different modules: Alarm, Location, Motion Tracking and AsynTask module.
+This project is an extended version of the Calendar application.
+It has four extra different modules: Alarm, Location, Motion Tracking, and AsynTask module.

 Link : https://youtu.be/HBqI0u2jLUQ